stitchdata/docs/_connect-files/api/documentation/api-quick-start.md

           The response, or the report card for `platform.hubspot`, will include HubSpot's [Source Form Properties]({{ api.core-objects.sources.create.anchor }}).
 These are the parameters that are required to complete a source's `form` step.

-      - title: "Locate Required Form Properties in the Report Card"
+      - title: "Locate required form properties in the Report Card"
         anchor: "quick-start--locate-form-properties"
         content: |
           Use the response from the previous step to locate the required properties for the `form` step.